 On my desk in my office at work is a small calendar that displays the day’s date in the upper-right corner, a New Testament verse in the bottom-center, and a New Testament Greek word in the upper-left corner.

 I mention this because a habit or, perhaps more accurately, since I am a Christian after all, a “spiritual discipline” I have, is to never flip the page on the calendar to the next day’s date until I actually walk into the office the following morning.

 I do this as a reminder to me that no day is promised or deserved, and that each new day is an unmerited gift of grace from a loving and merciful heavenly Father in whose hands are my very life and being (Acts 17:28).

 “Time is the most valuable thing that a man can spend.” — Diogenes Laertius

 One of those bumper-sticker phrases is: “Time is a gift from God.”
-We have a mental cognizance that this is true, but how quickly that principle escapes us in application as we strive in our daily walk with Christ (Col. 1:10-12).
+We have a mental cognizance and awareness that those words are true, but how quickly that principle escapes us in its application as we strive in our daily walk with Christ (Col. 1:10-12).

 “Serve God by doing common actions in a heavenly spirit, and then, if your daily calling only leaves you cracks and crevices of time, fill them up with holy service.” — C.H.
 Spurgeon